C2SP/C2SP/tlog-tiles.md

 ### Merkle Tree

-Instead of serving arbitrary consistency and inclusion proofs, logs serve the Merkle Tree as a set of “tiles”: concatenated sequences of consecutive Merkle Tree Hashes at a certain tree height.
-Clients can fetch all the tiles they need in parallel and compute arbitrary proofs.
+Instead of serving consistency and inclusion proofs for arbitrary entries and/or tree sizes, logs serve the Merkle Tree as a set of “tiles”: concatenated sequences of consecutive Merkle Tree Hashes at a certain tree height.
+Clients can fetch all the tiles they need in parallel and compute any desired proof.

 Tiles are served at